AnestisTouloumis/multgee/README.md

 Usage
 -----

-This package provides a generalized estimating equations (GEE) solver for fitting marginal regression models with correlated nominal or ordinal multinomial responses based on a local odds ratios parameterization for the association structure (see Touloumis, Agresti, and Kateri 2013).
+This package provides a generalized estimating equations (GEE) solver for fitting marginal regression models with correlated nominal or ordinal multinomial responses based on a local odds ratios parameterization for the association structure (see Touloumis, Agresti and Kateri, 2013).

 There are two core functions to fit GEE models for correlated multinomial responses: